hoopii/Recommender_Systems/README.md

   -  digital libraries
   -  local geographic information system
 - This and other GroupLens data sets are publicly available for download at http://grouplens.org/datasets/
+- GroupLens Research operates a [movie recommender](http://movielens.org) based on collaborative filtering, MovieLens, which is the source of these data
+- The dataset (ml-latest-small) describes 5-star rating and free-text tagging activity from [MovieLens](http://movielens.org), a movie recommendation service.
+-  It contains 100.836 ratings and 3683 tag applications across 9.742 movies.
+- These data were created by 610 users between March 29, 1996 and September 24, 2018.
+This dataset was generated on September 26, 2018.
+--> for more information on the dataset look at the [description file in the repository](../main/description_dataset.txt)

 ## Skills/Methods
 -